faustodzurita/SimpleToDo/README.md

 # Project 1 - SimpleToDo

-SimpleToDo is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+SimpleToDo is an android app that allows building a todo list and basic todo items management functionality including adding new items and deleting existing items.

 Submitted by: Fausto Zurita